aryajhawar11/Image-Search-Engine-/README.md

-# 📸 Image Search & Random Image Gallery
+# 📸 Image Search Engine

 This web application allows users to search for high-quality images using the **Unsplash API**.
 It also features a **random image gallery** on the homepage.
 Users can load more images when searching for a specific query.